InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 ## Context

 * Teams are working in a micro-services environment.
-* They are organised in full functional DevOps teams: Each team is responsible for their contributions end-to-end, including maintenance, on-call and customer support.
+* They are organised in fully functional DevOps teams: Each team is responsible for their contributions end-to-end, including maintenance, on-call and customer support.
 * A team is tasked with providing a service to their downstream customers that is fairly similar to an existing service built by another team.

 ## Forces